Brian M. Boom: Biography

 At the University of Memphis he graduated in 1977 with a B.S. in biology and in 1979 with an M.S. in botany.
-At the City University of New York he graduated with a Ph.D. in 1983 with dissertation A Revision of Isertia (Isertieae: Rubiaceae).
+At the Graduate Center of the City University of New York he graduated with a Ph.D. in 1983 with dissertation A Revision of Isertia (Isertieae: Rubiaceae).
 His doctoral advisor was Scott A. Mori.

 From 1972 to 1977 Boom worked at the Memphis Museum.
 From 1977 and 1979 he worked as a research assistant in the University of Tennessee's department of botany.
 Since 1980 he has worked in various positions at the New York Botanical Garden.
 There he is, since 2012, the Bassett Maguire Curator of Botany and, since 2014, the director of the New York Botanical Garden Press.
 On leaves of absence from the New York Botanical Garden, he has held various temporary appointments, including president of the All Species Foundation in 2001 and associate director for research at Columbia University's Center for Environmental Research and Conservation (CERC) from 2002 to 2004.

 In addition to these positions, Boom has held appointments at universities.
 From 1988 to 1990 he was an adjunct assistant professor in the biology department of Lehman College (City University of New York).
 In the same years, he was also a visiting fellow at the Instituto Nacional de Pesquisas da Amazônia (INPA) in Manaus (Brazil).
 At Yale University's School of Forestry and Environmental Studies he was from 1986 to 1992 a guest lecturer in the tropical sciences and from 1992 to 1996 an adjunct associate professor in tropical dendrology.
 From 1995 to 2002 he was a visiting professor in the biology department of New York University.
 Since 1995, he has been an assistant senior researcher at the Center for Environmental Research and Conservation (CERC) at Columbia University.

 Boom is a member of the American Association for the Advancement of Science, the American Public Gardens Association, the American Society of Plant Taxonomists, the Botanical Society of America, the International Association for Plant Taxonomy, the National Geographic Society (lifetime member), the Society for Economic Botany (as president from 2001 to 2002), the Torrey Botanical Society (chair from 2007 to 2011), and the Linnean Society of London.
 He is also involved in the Organization for Flora Neotropica.

 Boom has done field work in United States, Mexico, Brazil, Ecuador, French Guiana, Guyana, Bolivia, Puerto Rico, Dominican Republic, and Venezuela.
 He led ecotours for the board of the New York Botanical Garden to Ecuador in 1992, to Brazil in 1993, 1999, and 2009, to Puerto Rico in 1994, to Costa Rica in 2004, to Chile in 2005, and to Cuba in 2012 (3 trips).